 Image by Muk.khan

-This gorgeous museum, built in Renaissance revival style in 1872 as the Victoria & Albert Museum, contains 3500-plus objects centring on Mumbai’s history – photography, maps, textiles, books, manuscripts, Bidriware, lacquerware, weaponry and exquisite pottery.
-The landmark building was renovated in 2008, with its Minton tile floors, gilded ceiling mouldings, ornate columns, chandeliers and staircases all gloriously restored.
+This gorgeous museum, built in Renaissance revival style in 1872 as the Victoria & Albert Museum, contains 3500-plus objects centring on Mumbai’s history – photography, maps, textiles, books, manuscripts, Bidriware (Bidar's metalwork), lacquerware, weaponry and exquisite pottery.
+The landmark building was renovated in 2008, with its Minton-tile floors, gilded ceiling mouldings, ornate columns, chandeliers and staircases all gloriously restored.

 Contemporary music, dance and drama feature in the Plaza area, where there’s a cafe and shop.
-A new, architecturally stunning 11,000-sq-metre wing should be opened by 2018.
+A planned, architecturally stunning 11,000-sq-metre wing was currently caught up in a bureaucratic quagmire.
 The museum, which also hosts a bevy of temporary exhibitions, is located in the lush gardens of Jijamata Udyan; skip the zoo.